All Episodes

 Insert your own political joke here.

-Some of them deserve to be listened to, and some of them don't.
+Some of them deserve to be listened to and some of them don't.

 That's great.

-Some of those things will work, some of those things will not.
+Some of those things will not.

-Uh, here's the car in India that runs on air.
+If you've gotten 14 things in your email inbox, here's the car in India that runs on air.

 Let me give you a rule.

-There's a man in uh you know Pawtucket, Rhode Island, who has developed uh something where his car got 168 miles per gallon.
+No matter what you get, no matter what you read, there's a man in Pawtucket, Rhode Island who has developed something where his car got 168 miles per gallon.

-Here is uh a rule that is as unshakable as gravity because it is almost as similarly a law of physics.
+Here is a rule that is as unshakable as gravity because it is almost as similarly a law of physics.

-If someone invents something, and millions of people want it, and it actually works, it will be available tomorrow.
+If someone invents something and millions of people want it and it actually works, it will be available tomorrow.

-I mean, that's that's I can't make it any simpler.
+I mean, that's that's, I can't make it any simpler.

 I mean, okay, maybe it won't be tomorrow.